rosario/rosario.github.com/_posts/2012-05-19-chatting-on-twitter-with-pusher.md

 ![qop chat](/images/screenshot.png "qop chat screenshot")

-Overview: qop qop qop test
+Overview: qop qop qop
 --------

 This is a short description of **qop**, a simple and unpretentious chat widget written in Ruby and Coffeescript.
 It uses [Pusher](http://pusher.com/ "Pusher") to send chat messages to our  [Twitter](http://twitter.com/ "Twitter") friends, and it can be embedded on a Twitter page.

+Source code can be found here: [qop source](https://github.com/rosario/qop "qop source")

 The technical part: Web services are provided with Sinatra.
 Authentication is done via Omniauth.
 Data models are written in Datamapper, and Handlebars is used for templates.
 Finally a custom Sprockets process will glue everything together.
 As easy as that!

 ![qop chat](/images/qop2.png "qop drawing")